nbalakr2/Data-Mining-Project-1/README.md

 Figure 1

-X-axis is age (years).
-Y-axis is hearing threshold in dB HL (higher = poorer sensitivity).
+The X-axis shows age (years), while the Y-axis shows hearing threshold in dB HL (higher = poorer sensitivity).
 Each line is a test frequency (500, 1000, 2000, 3000, 4000, 6000, 8000 Hz).
 The lines sit low and relatively flat through much of adulthood, then rise later in life.
 The turn is steepest at 6–8 kHz, modest at mid frequencies (2–4 kHz), and smallest at 500 Hz.
 The gap between high and low frequency lines widens with age, which means high pitches require a bigger loudness boost in older groups.
 This proves that hearing doesn’t drop evenly, the higher end of the frequency band drops first, and the slope accelerates in the seventies.

 Figure 2